Centre issues FAQs on Omicron, says no evidence to suggest existing vaccines don't work on it | Health

 From the list of FAQs, the ministry, answering to whether the existing vaccines work against the Omicron variant, said, ''While, there is no evidence to suggest that existing vaccines do not work on Omicron, some of the mutations reported on spike gene may decrease the efficacy of existing vaccines.''
 However, vaccine protection is also by antibodies as well as by cellular immunity, which is expected to be relatively better preserved.
 Hence, vaccines are expected to still offer protection against severe disease and vaccination is crucial.
 If eligible one should get vaccinated, it said.

-On the possibility of a third wave of Covid infection, the ministry said Omicron cases are increasingly being reported from countries outside of South Africa and given its characteristics, it is likely to spread to more countries, including India.
-However, the scale and magnitude of the rise in cases and the severity of the disease are still not clear, it said.

-''Further, given the fast pace of vaccination in India and high exposure to delta variant as evidenced by high seropositivity, the severity of the disease is anticipated to be low.
-However, scientific evidence is still evolving,'' the Health Ministry said.

-To a question on can the currently used diagnostics methods detect Omicron, it said that the most accepted and commonly used method of diagnostic for SARS-CoV2 is the RT-PCR method.
+To a question on can the currently used diagnostics methods detect Omicron, it said the most accepted and commonly used method of diagnosis for SARS-CoV2 is the RT-PCR method.

 ''This method detects specific genes in the virus, such as Spike (S), Enveloped (E) and Nucleocapsid (N) etc to confirm the presence of the virus.
 However, in the case of Omicron, as the S gene is heavily mutated, some of the primers may lead to results indicating the absence of the S gene (called S gene drop out).